Foreign relations of the Soviet Union: Contradictions

 After 1966, a large Soviet military presence developed in Syria.
 Syria eventually became the Soviet military's most favored client not only in the Middle East, but throughout the Third World as well.
 By mid-1984, there were an estimated 13,000 Soviet and East European advisers in Syria.
 Though relations still remained strong, the Soviets' stance towards Syria's support for Iran changed dramatically when Iran further advanced into Iraqi territory and drew strong ire from the Soviets as it continued to suppress members of the pro-communist Tudeh Party of Iran.
 As a result, many of the advisers were withdrawn in 1985 and between 2,000 and 5,000 remained by 1986.
 In February 1986, Iran successfully captured the Al-Faw Peninsula and the Soviet Union's stance in the Iran–Iraq War completely shifted towards Iraq.

 The Soviet Union's foreign policy in the Middle East was contradictory.
 While the USSR first supported Israel, this relationship soon disintegrated as the Soviet Union felt threatened by Israel's need for security from the United States.
 The USSR turned to other Arab states in order to gain influence in the Arab world and to eliminate Western influence.
 The USSR viewed the Arab states as more important than Israel because they could help the USSR achieve its goal of spreading Communist influence.
 The USSR chose to support Egypt and Syria with arms in order to demonstrate its domination.
 The Soviet Union manipulated the Arab states against Israel in order to increase their dependence on the Soviet Union and to discourage Western powers from assisting Israel.
-The USSR hoped to be the only superpower influence in the Middle East.